FrankJaco/homeassistant-wwino-addon/docs/index.md

 **Copy the 8 random hex characters from *your* slug and replace the 8-X’s in each of the three ingress lines of the Subview Dashboard yaml above then Click Save.**

-Once you determine your URL, you can use this anywhere you want; save it as a "favorite" directly in a browser, or via a dashboard card using the navigate action to access the Wonderful Wino GUI.
+Once you determine your URL, you can use this anywhere you want; save it as a bookmark/favorite directly in a browser, or via a dashboard card using the navigate action, to access the Wonderful Wino GUI.
 You could then eliminate the Sidebar if you wish.

 ### Accessing the Vino Subview (ToDo Wine List) from your Main Dashboard.